scott-eric-kaufman/the-oldman-cat-compendium/README.md

-# THE WHOLE SEK
+# THE OLDMAN CAT COMPENDIUM

-E-book consisting of the more-or-less complete works of Scott Eric Kaufman.
+E-book consisting of the Oldman Cat series by Scott Eric Kaufman.

 ## Dependencies